William Forgan Smith: Post-premiership career

 For most of his remaining years Forgan Smith pursued his other interests, sugar and education.
 He became a member and then chairman of the Sugar Board and chairman of the Central Sugar Cane Prices Board.
 Subsequently, he became the Chancellor of the University of Queensland in 1944, occupying this position until his death in 1953.

 Personal life

-Forgan Smith and his wife had two children: George Wallace (1916–1951) and Jessie Mary (1924–1927).
+Forgan Smith and his wife had two children.

 Forgan Smith's family recalled him as being warm, humorous, and unpretentious, in contrast to his public image.
 He was a heavy drinker.
 Early in his public life, he moved with his family Yeronga, a suburb of the state capital, Brisbane.
 He lived there for most of the remainder of his life.
 For recreation, Forgan Smith golfed, played lawn bowls, and attended cricket matches.

 Forgan Smith suffered from duodenal ulcers for much of his life.
 In the early 1940s, his bronchial condition was diagnosed as cancer of the larynx.
 While in Sydney on Sugar Board business, Forgan Smith died suddenly on 25 September 1953 from a heart condition caused by his cancer.

 Forgan Smith was accorded a State funeral, the procession moving from St Andrew's Presbyterian Church to his burial place at Toowong Cemetery.